Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Introduction

 \section{Introduction}

-Consider the polynomial optimization \be \min_{x\in \re^n} \quad f(x) \quad s.t. \quad x \in S \ee where $f(x)$ is a multivariate polynomial and $S \subseteq \re^n$ is a semialgebraic set (defined by a boolean combination of polynomial equalities or inequalities).
-Recently there has been much work on solving \reff{pop:S} by various sum of squares (SOS) or Lasserre's relaxations.
-The basic idea is approximating nonnegative polynomials by SOS polynomials.
-One of their attracting properties is they are equivalent to certain semidefinite programming (SDP) problems.
-Thus they would be solved by SDP packages (like SDPT3 \cite{sdpt3}, SeDuMi \cite{sedumi}, SDPA \cite{sdpa}).
-Numerical experiments show they give good approximations for \reff{pop:S}, which is NP-hard.
-For instance, in minimizing a general class of polynomials, SOS relaxations work very well in finding their global minimum \cite{PS01}.
-Typically SOS and Lasserre's relaxations are very successful in solving \reff{pop:S}.
-We refer to \cite{JL05,Las01,Lau09,NDS,PS01,ParMP,Sweg05} for the work in this area.
+Consider the polynomial optimization problem \be \min_{x\in \re^n} \quad f(x) \quad s.t. \quad x \in S \ee where $f(x)$ is a multivariate polynomial and $S \subseteq \re^n$ is a semialgebraic set (defined by a boolean combination of polynomial equalities or inequalities).
+Recently, there has been much work on solving \reff{pop:S} by {\it semidefinite programming (SDP) relaxation} (also called {\it Lasserre's relaxation} in the literature).
+The basic idea is approximating nonnegative polynomials by sum of squares (SOS) type polynomials, which is equivalent to solving some SDP problems.
+Thus, the SDP packages (like SDPT3 \cite{sdpt3}, SeDuMi \cite{sedumi}, SDPA\cite{sdpa}) would be applied to solve polynomial optimization problems.
+Typically, SDP relaxation is very successful in solving \reff{pop:S}, as demonstrated by the pioneer work of Lasserre \cite{Las01}, Parrilo and Sturmfels \cite{PS01} and many others.
 However, their applications are very limited in solving big problems.
-For instance, to minimize a quartic polynomial, it is very difficult to solve its SOS relaxation on a regular computer when it has more than $20$ variables.
-So far, SOS relaxations can only be solved for small or moderately large problems, which severely affects their practical applications.
-The motivation of this paper is proposing cheaper numerical methods for solving big polynomial optimization.
+For instance, to minimize a general quartic polynomial, it is almost impossible to solve its SDP relaxation on a regular computer when it has more than $30$ variables.
+So far, SDP relaxations for polynomial optimization can only be solved for small or moderately large problems, which severely limits their practical applications.
+Bigger problems would be solved if sparsity is exploited, like in the work \cite{ND08,WKKM}.
+The motivation of this paper is proposing new methods for solving large scale SDP relaxations arising from general polynomial optimization.